Sasha (DJ): Digweed era

 In early 1993, Sasha partnered with fellow Renaissance DJ John Digweed.
 Sasha and Digweed honed their DJing skills, often performing in tandem and focusing on track selection and technical mixing abilities.
 Renaissance was pleased with their performances, and had the duo compile the triple-CD mix album Renaissance: The Mix Collection, releasing it on the club's own Renaissance Records label.
 The album featured tracks from such artists as Leftfield, Fluke, and 2 Bad Mice, and original productions and remixes from Sasha and Digweed.
 The Mix Collection was released soon after Sasha's departure from Renaissance in April 1994.
 Following his success at Renaissance, Sasha was again featured on Mixmag with the tagline "SON OF GOD?", though he resented the accolade.
 After touring together for two years, the duo became "true superstars" with the release of their double CD Northern Exposure on mega-label Ministry of Sound.
 Around this time, Sasha began a recurring mentorship and partnership with fellow producer BT with the album Ima.
 As well as providing guidance for BT, Sasha produced a "euphoric" and "introspective" 42-minute rendition of the album which formed the centrepiece of the UK release and appeared as a "bonus" second disc on the US release.
-He continued to advance his own production work by pairing with vocalist Maria Nayler to produce the single "Be as One", which reached #17 on the UK singles chart.
+He continued to advance his own production work by pairing with vocalist Maria Nayler to produce the single "Be as One", which reached No. 17 on the UK singles chart.

 In 1997, Ministry of Sound released Northern Exposure 2, Sasha and Digweed's next double-CD entry in their Northern Exposure series.
 To support the album, the duo toured internationally, and in the process helped to define the sound of trance music in the late 1990s.
 After extensive touring, Digweed and Sasha took up residency at New York City's famous Twilo nightclub, where they would DJ for the entire night.
 In 1998, the two released separate mix albums on the Boxed label, as part of the Global Underground series: Digweed's Global Underground 006: Sydney, and Sasha's Global Underground 009: San Francisco, which drew from his experience touring on the West Coast of the United States.
 Both DJs formed their own record labels that year: Sasha created Excession Records and Digweed started Bedrock Records.
 Excession released fewer than ten records, the last in 1998; the experience, however, led Sasha to found the management agency Excession: The Agency LTD. Excession remains a booking agency for many DJs, including Hybrid, Nick Warren, and Steve Lawler.